-West of Denver and south of Frisco, the Breckenridge Ski Resort has 187 runs spread across 2,900 acres that are served by 24 lifts with a maximum vertical descent of 3,398 feet.
+West of Denver and south of Frisco, the Breckenridge Ski Resort has 187 runs spread across 3,444 acres that are served by 24 lifts with a maximum vertical descent of 3,398 feet.
 The ski area is spread across several named peaks, which necessitates a lot of traversing to get between each.
 But even with all that vert and size, Breck isn't known for its big mountain riding due to only short steep pitches connected by flats.
+The ski area averages about 350 inches of snowfall annually.

 Since the runs leading down to the several base areas are pretty flat and congested, most of your time will be spent on the upper half of the ski area.
 Therefore, while the listed maximum vertical is 3,398 feet, the practical vertical of typical laps will be around 1,500 feet.
 Keep in mind while planning your laps, there are quite a few slow upper lifts, including several two seaters.